prk-2023/rust_tutorials/2025/FunctionalProgramming/ProcessingWithIterators.md

     let v1_iter = v1.iter();
 ```
-The method `iter()`  returns an iterator tat once created can be used in  many ways:
+The method `iter()`  returns an iterator that once created can be used in  many ways:
 - Iterate over an array using a `for` loop to execute some code on each item.
 ```rust
     fn main() {